-By reason of substantial net operating loss carryforwards and other tax attributes, the Debtors do not expect to be subject to any substantial taxation by reason of the closing of the Sale or any other transaction of the Debtors.
+By reason of substantial net operating loss carryforwards and other tax attributes, the Debtors do not expect to be subject to any substantial taxation by reason of consummation of the Plan or any other transaction of the Debtors.
 Implementation of the Plan may result in federal, state or local tax consequences to creditors.
 Such consequences are beyond the scope of this Disclosure Statement, in that each creditor's situation is different.
 Creditors are urged to consult with their own tax advisors as to specific tax consequences to them resulting from the Plan.